 You can't use these buds via a wired connection, though the case has a USB-C port for charging the buds.
 The buds ship with a 39-inch (1m) USB-C to USB-C cable.

 The Samsung Buds 3 have decent Bluetooth connectivity.
 They support quick pairing for Android but not iOS.
 When using the generic SBC codec, the latency is high and might cause video and audio to go out of sync (although different devices and sources can compensate for this in different ways, for example, by delaying the video).
-These buds also support the Samsung Seamless codec for high-fidelity audio streaming, as well as the Bluetooth Low-Energy codec.
-We're unable to test those features due to an incompatibility with our testing rig.
+These buds also support the AAC codec, as well as the Samsung Seamless codec for high-fidelity audio streaming and the Bluetooth Low-Energy codec.

 These buds don't support multi-device pairing, but they do come with a feature called PC Auto Switch, which allows you to quickly switch between connections to your various Samsung Galaxy devices, such as your Galaxy phone and Galaxy Book laptop.
 We were unable to test this with a Galaxy Book, so we tried using the feature with a different PC.
 We found that doing so would cause the buds to always prioritize the computer connection over the phone connection.
 If both sources were active, the buds always disconnected from the phone and connected to the computer.
 If you use Galaxy Book laptops, Samsung claims switching will be seamless.